okeshawarz/prospectus/draft3.md

    a raise in rents due to a change in locational advantage is a pure redistribution away from other, productive sectors of the economy.

-Further, on point (2): The Henry George Theorem^[in its general form,
-[@arnott2004]: "in any constrained Pareto optimal and nontrivial allocation of population in a spatial economy, the aggregate shadow losses from increasing returns to scale activities just equal the aggregate shadow profits from the decreasing returns to scale activities."], first formalized by @arnott1979, is
+Further, on point (2): The Henry George Theorem^[in its general form (Arnott 2004): "in any constrained Pareto optimal and nontrivial allocation of population in a spatial economy, the aggregate shadow losses from increasing returns to scale activities just equal the aggregate shadow profits from the decreasing returns to scale activities."], first formalized by @arnott1979, is